samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 the server below `2` CPUs and  `2gb` of memory (RAM).
 These policies ensure the server can't use more than these limits.

-# Easy Anti-Cheat
+### Easy Anti-Cheat

-By default EAC is disabled for Linux clients.
+By default, EAC is disabled for Linux clients.
 Enable EAC with the following shell variable in [`rust-environment.sh`](rust-environment.sh).